top of page

 This summer, I am grateful for my health.
 I have no signs of cancer and feel strong.
 I am attending loved ones' weddings, teaching yoga by the lake, and embracing the summer vibes on the East Coast.
 I truly cherish every moment spent with my family and friends.
 I do not underestimate the value and gift of these shared experiences.

 I celebrated my 60th birthday in December.
-I feel fortunate to be retired while still working part-time contracts that enable me to pursue my passions and work with great people.
+I feel fortunate to be retired while working part-time contracts that enable me to pursue my passions and work with great people.
 As requested by some of my Fall contracts, I have updated my biography and photo.

 In celebration of my achievements this year, I returned to Studio Umlah.
 Bernadine Umlah is a woman who possesses numerous talents, provides a spa-like experience, and captures your essence through photography.
 I expressed my desire for photos to capture the spirit of my journey of overcoming obstacles and living life over cancer with confidence and fortitude.